-- document the Participant's life stage, employment and other goals - identify the Participant's training needs, recent experience and expectations - identify the Participant's main barriers to securing employment - assess the Participant's confidence and capability in using digital technology, and identify key areas in which the Participant requires assistance - outline how the CTA Course will be delivered in a way that addresses the Participant's individual needs.
+- document the Participant's life stage - document the Participant's employment and other goals - identify the Participant's training needs - identify the Participant's recent experience - document the Participant's expectations of the CTA course - identify the Participant's main barriers to securing employment - assess the Participant's confidence and capability in using digital technology, and identify key areas in which the Participant requires assistance - outline how the CTA Course will be delivered in a way that addresses the Participant's individual needs.

 At the Initial Meeting, the CTA Provider must complete the Career Pathway Assessment and upload it against the Participant's activity placement in the Department's IT Systems.
-The Department has provided an Initial Meeting and Career Pathway Assessment Checklist on the Provider Portal to assist CTA Providers in checking that they cover Deed and Guideline requirements.
+The Department has provided an Initial Meeting and Career Pathway Assessment Checklist on the Provider Portal to assist CTA Providers in checking that they cover the Deed and Guideline requirements.

-System Step: The CTA Provider must upload a copy of the completed Career Pathway Assessment for each Participant against the Participant's activity placement in the Department's IT Systems.
-The Initial Meeting and Career Pathway Assessment Checklist should be used as the cover page to the Career Pathway Assessment when uploading to the Department's IT Systems.
+- Documentary Evidence: The CTA Provider must retain a copy of the Career Pathway Assessment for each Participant who commences CTA. - System step: The CTA Provider must upload a copy of the completed Career Pathway Assessment for each Participant against the Participant's activity placement in the Department's IT Systems.